bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/email-activity.rst

 Element Details
 ---------------

-This element allows to send e-mails out of processes (e.g. for information or alert purposes).
+This element allows to send e-mails out of processes (e.g., for information or alert purposes).
 The general configuration must be set in the :ref:`workspace-preferences-email` for the
 Axon Ivy Designer and in the :ref:`ivy.yaml <config-email>` for the Axon Ivy Engine.